Helping millions of people navigate the world of technology.

-Although most public Wi-Fi networks are free to use, some require you to sign in with your email address or phone number and accept certain terms and conditions.
+• Sign in to the network: Although most public Wi-Fi networks are free to use, some require you to sign in with your email address or phone number and accept certain terms and conditions.
 If you’ve connected to such a network, your Android will display a notification asking you to sign in.
 Tap on that notification and follow the on-screen prompts to sign into your network.
-Following that, you may be able to access the internet on your phone.

-Have you tried using the same Wi-Fi network on another device?
-If the internet does not work on any device, check if your internet plan has expired or reached your monthly quota.
+• Test the Wi-Fi network on another device: Another thing you can do is try using the same Wi-Fi network on another device.
+If the internet does not work on any device, check if your internet plan has expired or if you’ve reached your monthly quota.

-You may have set your Wi-Fi network as metered on your phone if your Internet plan has a data limit.
-This can cause downloads and background internet activities to stop working on your Android.
-You can set your Wi-Fi network as an unmetered connection to check if that helps.
+If you have set the Wi-Fi network as metered, it can cause downloads and background internet activities to stop working on your Android.
+To avoid this, set your Wi-Fi network as an unmetered connection using these steps:

-Step 1: Open the Settings app on your Android phone.
-Navigate to Connections and tap on Wi-Fi.
+Step 1: Open the Settings app and navigate to Connections > Wi-Fi.

 Step 2: Tap the gear icon next to your Wi-Fi network.